-to limited liability and government guarantees which generate risk-shifting4.
-Heterogeneous VaRs may reflect different risk attitudes by the boards of financial intermediaries or different implementations of regulatory constraints across institutions and supervisors.
-In our model, the dynamics of the distribution of leverage across intermediaries is a key determinant of financial stability.
+model, the dynamics of the distribution of leverage across intermediaries is a key determinant of financial stability.
 When high risk-taking intermediaries are dominant, they increase the price of risky assets and concentrate most of the aggregate risk on their balance sheets.
-The leverage distribution across intermediaries becomes very positively skewed and financial fragility increases during the boom phase, as a large fraction of assets are in the hands of intermediaries with a higher probability of default5.
+The leverage distribution across intermediaries becomes very positively skewed and financial fragility increases during the boom phase, as a large fraction of assets are in the hands of intermediaries with a higher probability of default.
 This tends to happen when financing costs are low, which may be due to deregulation, a savings glut, expansionary monetary policy or when volatility is low.
 The cyclical dynamics of the leverage distribution are consistent with the evidence.
-In contrast we do not find in the panel data any heterogeneous dynamics of leverage linked to net worth.
+In contrast, we do not find in the panel data any heterogeneous dynamics of leverage linked to net worth.

 In our model, credit booms generated by low costs of funds are associated with worsened financial stability and lower risk premia: these are "bad booms" in the terminology of Gorton and Ordoñez (2019).
 This is consistent with the evidence reported in Krishnamurthy and Muir (2017) that spreads tend to be low before crises.
 Our model also accounts for the volatility paradox: periods where systemic risk is high even though the volatility of the fundamentals is low.

-We provide therefore a complementary view of financial fragility from Gennaioli, Shleifer and Vishny (2012).
+We provide therefore a complementary view of financial fragility from Gennaioli et al. (2012).
 For these authors, excess risk taking comes from neglecting some improbable risk.
 In our model, it is the presence of limited liability that leads bankers to optimally ignore downside risk within the default region, while government guarantees insure depositors.
-Our framework
+Our framework also generates "good booms", driven by high expected productivity, which increase investment, do not increase financial instability and have a very limited effect on the risk premium.